 WELL reached out to Boys & Girls Club’s Westside Chapter and asked if we could partner with them.
 They invited us to join them for a “corporate playdate”, an afternoon of games and activities with their members.

-Twenty WELL employees attended the event September 27, and each was paired with a Club member.
+Twenty WELL employees attended the event September 27.
+And each teamed up with a Club member.
 High intensity games brought out everyone’s competitive nature, especially the adults.
 (Guilty!)
 It also provided an excellent context for embracing teamwork and affirming members in their drive and skills.

 “I truly had an amazing time going to Boys & Girls Club.
 It was a great opportunity for our team to give back to the community, and it was a really rewarding experience to spend time with the kids,” said Kyle Sullivan, WELL Senior Business Development Representative.